RSS

 The power of words is just one domain to enter into your heart and soul.
 The essential core of your being is to get rid of skepticism and gain concentration.

-Rather than say to yourself that “I can do it”, or “I will do my best”, try to get rid of skepticism and gain full concentration of your mind in the moment.
+Rather than say to yourself that “I can do it”, or “I will do my best”, try to get rid of skepticism and gain the full concentration of your mind at the moment.
 And then you can do your best at your best performance without even trying.

 Skepticism is your foe, drive away from it.